Updated 1/1/2019

 It was relabeled.

-Claim: “I just read that the Arctic sea ice extant is expanding! ”
+Claim: "I just read that the Arctic sea ice extant is expanding!"

-Claim: “A famous climate scientist, Dr John Christy, has disproven man-made climate change and global warming.”
+Claim: "A famous climate scientist, Dr. John Christy, has disproven man-made climate change and global warming."

 This is a study published regarding the satellite data that Christy was drawing from.
-It concluded that the substantial difference between Christy’s conclusions and everyone else was due to incorrectly applying tropical amplification (using an incorrectly calculated value of 0.56 instead of the correct value of 1.4 as determined by independent review of Christy’s data [which matches the number calculated by other studies/data sets]).
+It concluded that the substantial difference between Christy's conclusions and everyone else was due to incorrectly applying tropical amplification (using an incorrectly calculated value of 0.56 instead of the correct value of 1.4 as determined by an independent review of Christy's data [which matches the number calculated by other studies/data sets]).
 Refactoring the math, you get a warming trend that has a slope of about 4x higher than the one that Christy calculated.
 This warming trend matches what other datasets and studies have expected with their models.

 Claim: “Even if climate change was real, we’ve had high temperatures and CO2 levels in the past!”

-Ever since we developed permanent coastal cities, we’ve been fixed to a certain maximum temperature.
+Ever since we developed permanent coastal cities, we've been fixed to a certain maximum temperature.
 If temperatures rise above that threshold, you get mass flooding, death, and destruction.
-Pointing out that a million years ago we had a 1000ppm CO2 level ignores the fact that such a climate is incompatible with human life as it exists today.
+Pointing out that a million years ago, we had a 1000ppm CO2 level ignores the fact that such a climate is incompatible with human life as it exists today.
 We would not enjoy a world like that.
-If we had CO2 levels similar to that of the past, my city would be underwater.
+If we had CO2 levels similar to the past, my city would be underwater.
 Besides, the last thing I need is an ichthyosaurus eating my pug.

-Some climate models predict that we’ve already gone too far to reverse climate change.
-Others feel that we haven’t been alarmist enough in our models which is reinforced when things like this happen.
+Some climate models predict that we've already gone too far to reverse climate change.
+Others feel that we haven't been alarmist enough in our models, which is reinforced when things like this happen.

 At this point, I’d like to let other people speak for the remainder of this article.
 Here are some choice quotes (with attribution link) from various government and non-government organizations: